 price.
 Again, do NOT seal the bag!
 Peg style puzzles

-can go in a large bag or use plastic wrap or press n seal.
-While it
+should be wrapped in plastic wrap or press n seal.
+While it seems

-seems like a good idea to tape the pieces of a wooden puzzle to the
+like a good idea to tape the pieces of a wooden puzzle to the base,

-base, removing the tape can remove the pictures and ruin the puzzle!
+removing the tape can remove the pictures and ruin the puzzle!
+Please

 BEDDING - In the past, our bedding section has been